Last updated on January 10th, 2018

-Sonauli – Kasauli
+Sonauli – Belahiya

-Some will tell, it’s 2-3 km and you might get lost on the road.
+Some will tell, it’s a 2-3 km distance and you might get lost on the road.
 They will ask 300 to 500 INR.
-Technically they ask 8 times more than the cost of your 4-hr journey to Sonauli.
-In reality, there are hardly 200 meters to Indian passport checking office from the bus parking on a straight road.
+Technically, they ask five times more than the cost of your 3-hr journey to Sonauli.
+In reality, there are around 500 meters to Indian passport checking office from the bus parking on a straight road.
 There is just one direction so there is no way, you will get lost.
 Thus, you can easily reach by foot.

-Travel tip: There will be several people approaching you to change money to Nepalese for a super high commission.
+Travel tip: There will be several people approaching you to change money to Nepalese rupees for a super high commission.
 There are two ways of dealing with this issue: 1.
-Exchange money in Gorakhpur.
+Exchange money in Gorakhpur for a decent rate.
 2. Take out money from ATM in Gorakhpur, 2000- 3000 INR (~30-45 USD) in 100 rupee notes or less.
 It will suffice till you reach some city in Nepal.

 Food tip: If you didn’t grab food in Gorakhpur, avoid buying food in Sonauli.
-In one hour or so you will finish with document check and you will have several good food options on Nepalese side.
+In one hour or so you will finish with the document check and you will have several good food options on Nepalese side.

 Tourism is a very important industry for Nepal, thus you will meet many people connected to the hospitality industry who will try to make your stay better.
 On the border you will hear from the officer a smiling “Welcome to Nepal” and you are free to go.

 Visa tip: Carry with you US dollars (30 to 100 depending on the length of stay) to pay for Nepalese visa.
 If you are an Indian citizen, you don’t require a visa.
 You just have to carry an ID proof with you.

 There are 100 meters more from the border to the bus station with nice food options.
 In one of the cafes, I already had a tasty Nepalese dinner.
 They can also pack to go if you wish.
 In Nepal many people, in fact, everyone I met, speaks Hindi.
 English is not that spread among locals except the hospitality industry workers.
-If you have a basic Hindi knowledge, you are good to go to any offbeat route.
+If you have a basic Hindi knowledge, you are good to choose any offbeat route.

-From the bus station, you can buy a ticket to Chitwan/Pokhara/Kathmandu.
-I’ve taken a ticket to Pokhara for 600Rs.
+There is a big bus station at Bhairawa.
+Nevertheless, you will get offers from the bus station near the border for Chitwan/Pokhara/Kathmandu.
+I’ve taken a ticket for the local bus to Pokhara from the bus station near the border for 600 NPR (~6 USD).
 Excluding an odd stay in the bus from 12 am to 3.30 am in the middle of nowhere, it was a nice ride.
-Roughly, this 1-way road trip costs 1700 INR(~25 USD) excluding visa and food.
-At 5 a.m. in the morning I was in Pokhara.
+Roughly, this one-way road trip costs 1800 INR(~25 USD) excluding visa and food.
+At 5 a.m. in the morning, I was in Pokhara.

 Welcome to Nepal!
-You will Love it 🙂
+You will Love it!